WinVector/rquery/extras/query_growth/time_dag.md

 The above may seem extreme, but in our experience we have seen teams working with `Spark` through automatic query generators spend a *lot* of time running into and debugging very opaque query growth problems.
 The issues include that long sequences of operations get translated into very deep nested queries *and* any re-use of intermediate values translates into unexpected (and not-signaled) query explosion.
 Some things that are cheap in immediate/imperative systems are in fact hard in delayed evaluation systems (so common intuition fails).
 Our hope is that with diagramming tools such as `rquery::op_diagram()` users can anticipate the issues tune their calculation plans using methods such as `rquery::materialize()` and `rquery::relop_list()`.

 For a non-trivial example of computation management and value re-use please see [here](https://github.com/WinVector/rquery/blob/master/db_examples/RSQLite.md).
+Some more discussion of the query explosion effect is available [here](https://github.com/WinVector/rquery/blob/master/extras/query_growth/query_growth.md).

 ``` r
 library("rqdatatable")